Charrise Barron

 While her research, writing, and presentations have explored a range of topics in African American music, religion, and culture, Charrise Barron’s current book project, The Platinum Age of Gospel, centers on contemporary gospel music and illuminates the marked shifts away from previous eras of gospel performance and culture which have defined the last thirty years of the genre.
 She is an experienced gospel keyboardist and singer who has served in music ministry at churches throughout the United States and abroad, including at several churches in Houston and at Willesden New Testament Church of God in London, England.
 She has composed for Brown University’s famed Rites and Reason Theatre, one of the oldest continuously producing Black theatres in the nation.
 Most recently, she composed the music for the play The Lawsons: A Civil Rights Love Story, which premiered at the Houston Ensemble Theatre, Houston’s oldest black theatre.

-Crossroads Arts Fellows Project
+Crossroads Arts Fellow Project